v-hogood/TensorFlowLiteExamples/ImageClassification/README.md

 * With your Android device connected to your computer and developer mode enabled, click on the black Run arrow in Visual Studio.

+### Models used

+Downloading, extraction, and placing the models into the assets folder is managed automatically by the ImageClassification.csproj file.